 With these staggering statistics, wouldn’t you agree that SEO should be a vital part of your marketing plan, now more than ever?

 Five years ago, keyword density and link building were the winning combinations you have to constantly hit if you want to rank favorably.
 However, the recent algorithm changes turned things upside down, and while keyword is still important, its importance has been significantly reduced.
 What do we mean?
 It’s time to introduce the SEO Best Practices for the year.

 User experience – Today, the focus of Google and other search engines is to ensure that their users are able to get the right information on the first page, if possible.
-That means the need your content should be able to cater to their needs from the moment they click your link.
+That means they need your content to be able to cater to their needs from the moment they click your link.
 Your content has to benefit your reader by providing them with the right information, and not just adding to the clutter in the virtual web.

-This therefore brings us to…
+This, therefore, brings us to…

-Unique content – Do you still remember when 250- to 300-worder blogs were already deemed significant, as long as you properly space the keywords?
+Unique content – Do you still remember when 250- to 300-word blogs were already deemed significant, as long as you properly space the keywords?
 Today, long-form content is more valuable.
 Forbes’ Jayson DeMers reports that the ideal length for content is within the range of 1,140-1,285 words.
 Some content marketers tend to go over this by setting their word count to 1,500-2,000 words.

 Yet no matter how long your content may be, remember that it has to be unique and that it should be relevant to your reader.
 To help the reader digest and understand the text better, you can use images, bullet points, and subheads, as well as illustrations.
 This will help with the flow of the article as well as give readers the summary of what they are about to read.